marypiper/bcbio_single_cell_workflow/lessons/02_QC_report.md

 The above code chunk can be run on O2 in one of two ways:

-**a.** Using a **conda install of R 3.4.1** and pointing to a [personal R library](#rlib).
+   - **A.** Using a **conda install of R 3.4.1** and pointing to a [personal R library](#rlib).
 For the conda recipe you can find more information [here](https://steinbaugh.com/r_bioconda).
 Keep note of the different versions when you create your environment (i.e. pandoc 1 is required for rmarkdown (version 2 is super buggy) and hdf5 1.10.1 is required for the latest version of Seurat, or it won’t compile)

-**b.** Using the **R 3.4.1 module** and pointing to the [personal R library](#rlib).
+   - **B.** Using the **R 3.4.1 module** and pointing to the [personal R library](#rlib).
 This may require some troubleshooting with the HMSRC folks as it has been known to be problematic.

 > #### Using a pre-existing shared R library on O2 (for single cell RNA-seq) <a name="rlib"></a>